 In a typical qualifying session, drivers are split into two groups, usually determined by odd-and-even finishing positions in the previous race.
 Then, one group at a time, each driver is sent out on the track by themselves and allowed to make one or two complete laps in an attempt to set the best qualifying time.
 Official qualifying times are measured by NASCAR as time around the track, down to the thousandth of a second.
 However, as shown on broadcasts and in the media, qualifying rankings typically express qualifying times as average speed over the qualifying lap, in miles per hour.

-The fastest driver in the final qualifying is awarded the pole position, with the slower times awarded second through tenth starting position, respectively.
-Eleventh through fortieth starting positions are determined by the times set during the initial qualifying.
+The fastest driver in the final qualifying is awarded the pole position, with the slower times awarded second through 10th starting position, respectively.
+Positions 11-40 are determined by the times set during the initial qualifying.

 The shortest ovals on the circuit (Martinsville, Richmond, Bristol, and Dover) give drivers two laps instead of one to set their best qualifying times.
 Superspeedways follow a similar format to normal ovals; only the first qualifying session takes place as one large group instead of two, with the fastest ten drivers overall advancing to the final qualifying.

-Road courses, though rare, have taken up a larger portion of the NASCAR schedule in recent seasons.
+Road courses, though rare in NASCAR, have taken up a larger portion of the sport’s schedule in recent seasons.
 Each of these long, winding tracks is unique, providing exciting and unusual challenges to stock car racers used to only turning left.